Get notified of page updates

 Open Clinical Trials

 • NCT05111353: Neoantigen Vaccines in Pancreatic Cancer in the Window Prior to Surgery.
-This study will look at the safety of an neoantigen vaccines in pancreatic cancer patients following chemotherapy.
-Participants will be placed in one of two groups.
-Group 1 will receive the vaccine following chemotherapy and surgery.
-Group 2 will receive the vaccine after chemotherapy and before surgery.
+This study looks at the safety of an neoantigen vaccines for pancreatic cancer patients following chemotherapy.
+Participants receive either the vaccine following by chemotherapy and surgery or the vaccine after chemotherapy and before surgery.

 Other clinical trials for people with pancreatic cancer can be found here.